Latent space projections and atlases: A cautionary tale in deep neuroimaging using autoencoders: Acknowledgements

 \section{Acknowledgements}

 Data used in preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
 As such, the investigators within the ADNI contributed to the design and implementation of ADNI and/or provided data but did not participate in analysis or writing of this report.
-A complete listing of ADNI investigators can be found at: \href{http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf.}.
+A complete listing of ADNI investigators can be found at: \href{https://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf}.
 We thank the ADNI data contributors and the institutions involved in data collection and curation.

-This research is part of the PID2022-137451OB-I00 and PID2022-137629OA-I00 projects, funded by the CIN/AEI/10.13039/501100011033 and by FSE+.
+This research is part of the PID2022-137451OB-I00 and PID2022-137629OA-I00 projects, funded by MICIU/AEI /10.13039/501100011033 and by ERDF, EU.
 We would also like to thank the reviewers for their contributions to improving this manuscript.